 - IFRS 9 Financial Instruments: issued in definitive form on 24 July 2014 and mandatory from 1 January 2018 subject to adoption by the European Union.
 This standard, which replaces IAS 39 Financial Instruments, sets down accounting principles and disclosure requirements for financial assets and liabilities.
-This comprehensive final version of IFRS 9 follows three earlier partial publications: - on 12 November 2009, IASB published the first (partial) version of IFRS 9 Financial Instruments, focusing exclusively on "classification and measurement" of financial assets - on 28 October 2010, IASB published the second (partial) version of IFRS 9 Financial Instruments, incorporating requirements on accounting for financial liabilities - on 19 November 2013, IASB published a new section of IFRS 9 Financial Instruments, focusing on Hedge Accounting and amendments to IFRS 9, IFRS 7 - Disclosures and IAS 39 - Financial Instruments: recognition and measurement.
+This comprehensive final version of IFRS 9 follows three earlier partial publications: - o on 12 November 2009, the IASB published the first (partial) version of IFRS 9 Financial Instruments, focusing exclusively on "classification and measurement" of financial assets - o on 28 October 2010, the IASB published the second (partial) version of IFRS 9 Financial Instruments, incorporating requirements on accounting for financial liabilities - on 19 November 2013, the IASB published a new section of IFRS 9 Financial Instruments, focusing on hedge accounting and amendments to IFRS 9, IFRS 7 Disclosures and IAS 39 Financial Instruments: Recognition and Measurement.
+This new section includes the definition of a business model that more closely reflects an insurance company's strategy for holding and managing financial assets.